Project

 Outcome

-The final result reads as a compact case study in mobile AR rendering: use instancing where density matters, use LiDAR where grounding matters, and keep enough authored control in the pipeline to shape the final motion and patterning.
+The result is a mobile AR rendering pattern: use instancing where density matters, use LiDAR where grounding matters, and keep enough authored control in the pipeline to shape the final motion and patterning.